weew/app/readme.md

 ## Introduction

-This package is meant to be used as a bearbone for any php applications.
-It uses the [weew/php-container](https://github.com/weew/php-container) package for dependency injection, [weew/php-kernel](https://github.com/weew/php-kernel) as a kernel where you can register your providers and the [weew/php-eventer](https://github.com/weew/php-eventer) package for event handing.
+This package is meant to be used as a barebone for any php applications.
+It uses the [weew/php-container](https://github.com/weew/php-container) package for dependency injection, [weew/php-kernel](https://github.com/weew/php-kernel) as a kernel where you can register your providers, the [weew/php-eventer](https://github.com/weew/php-eventer) package for event handing and the [weew/php-commander](https://github.com/weew/php-commander) package as the command bus.
 Configuration is handled by the [weew/php-config](https://github.com/weew/php-config) package.

 Please read documentation of different components to see how they work.